oils-for-unix/oils/doc/json.md

 - `--indent` is ignored if `--pretty` is false.

-## Filter Data Structures with Oil Expressions
+## Filter Data Structures with YSH Expressions

-Once your data is deserialized, you can use Oil expression to operate on it.
+Once your data is deserialized, you can use YSH expression to operate on it.

     $ echo '{"counts": [42, 99]}' | json read :d